-Native Americans and Tribal Populations
+Considerations for American Indian/Alaska Native and Tribal Populations

-Documentation of substance misuse, including opioid use disorder and overdose, may also be underestimated if neighboring communities provide emergency medical services and do not identify “tribal” status in records.
-This lack of data impacts the ability of tribes to apply for funds to support substance use disorder treatment programs and track their success in implementing these programs.
+There are still a number of barriers to treatment in tribal communities, including limited resources, stigma, and fear of arrest.
+Tribal communities may not have naloxone available or people who are trained to administer naloxone.
+Additionally, there is a lack of education about how to help someone who is overdosing.
+Documentation of substance misuse, including opioid use disorder and overdose, may also be underestimated if neighboring communities provide emergency medical services and do not identify tribal status in records.
+This lack of data impacts the ability of tribes to apply for funds to support SUD treatment programs and track their success in implementing these programs.

 Resources to Learn More

-Alcohol and Substance Abuse Program
+Alcohol and Substance Abuse Program (ASAP)

 Organization: Indian Health Services

-Authors: Antonio, M., Chung-Do, J.
+Authors: Antonio, M., & Chung-Do, J.